tiprankstipranks

 We are subject to credit risk.

 We are exposed to credit risk primarily on our accounts receivable.
 We provide credit to our customers in the ordinary course of our business and perform ongoing credit evaluations.
-While we believe that our exposure to concentrations of credit risk with respect to trade receivables is mitigated by our large retail partner base, and we make allowances for sales and doubtful accounts, we nevertheless run the risk of our customers not being able to meet their payment obligations, particularly in a future economic downturn.
-If a material number of our customers were not able to meet their payment obligations, our business, results of operations, financial condition or cash flows may be harmed.
+While we believe that our exposure to concentrations of credit risk with respect to trade receivables is mitigated by our large and diversified customer base, we nevertheless run the risk of our customers not being able to meet their payment obligations, particularly in an economic downturn.
+If a material number of our customers were not able to meet their payment obligations, our business, financial condition, results of operations and cash flows could be materially and adversely effected.

 Debt & Financing - Risk 4